Research ( full-time, part-time)

 Distance-learning supervision available on this course.

-Our PhD research programmes will allow you to explore your own interests in publishing, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in Publishing, supported by the expertise of our staff.

 You’ll be allocated two supervisors, with additional staff members available if necessary and possible professional support from the publishing industry.
 Our supervisors are experienced in most areas of publishing histories and practices, as well as design, digital media, creative writing and cultural theory.